 Aviation: This transport mode includes both domestic and international flights and their use of aviation fuels.
-Domestic aviation covers flights that depart and land in the same country; flights for military purposes are also included.
+Domestic aviation covers flights that depart and land in the same country; flights for military purposes are included.
 International aviation includes flights that land in a country other than the departure location.

-Back-up generation capacity: Households and businesses connected to the main power grid may also have some form of "back-up" power generation capacity that can, in the event of disruption, provide electricity.
-Back-up generators are typically fuelled with diesel or gasoline and capacity can be as little as a few kilowatts.
-Such capacity is distinct from mini-grid and off-grid systems that are not connected to the main power grid.
+Back-up generation capacity: Households and businesses connected to the main power grid may also have some form of back-up power generation capacity that, in the event of disruption, can provide electricity.
+Back-up generators are typically fuelled with diesel or gasoline.
+Capacity can be as little as a few kilowatts.
+Such capacity is distinct from mini-grid and off-grid systems that are not connected to a main power grid.